DLT-Corpus: A Large-Scale Text Collection for the Distributed Ledger Technology Domain: Datasets

 \subsubsection{Patents}

 We collected patent text and metadata (e.g., patent number, title, publication date, inventor, assignee, applicant, database) from \ac{uspto}'s US-PGPUB and USPAT databases using search terms \blockquote{\acl{dlt}} and \blockquote{blockchain} in titles, abstracts, and full text.
-We focus on US patents because \ac{uspto}'s terms state that patent text is \blockquote{typically not subject to copyright restrictions}\footnote{https://www.uspto.gov/terms-use-uspto-websites} facilitating \ac{nlp} research and commercial use.
+We focus on US patents because \ac{uspto}'s terms state that patent text is \blockquote{typically not subject to copyright restrictions}\footnote{\url{https://www.uspto.gov/terms-use-uspto-websites}}, facilitating \ac{nlp} research and commercial use.

 The patents subset\footnote{\url{https://huggingface.co/datasets/ExponentialScience/DLT-Patents}} contains 49,023 documents spanning 1990--mid 2025 and represents, to our knowledge, the first compiled patent dataset for the \ac{dlt} domain.